IgorKrupenja/nestjs-starter/README.md

 Automatically generated API documentation can be found at [http://localhost:3000/documentation](http://localhost:3000/documentation)

+## Client Types

+Run `pnpm generate-client-types` to regenerate `client/index.d.ts` from the OpenAPI spec.

 ## Testing Docker image

 **You should NEVER use this to run locally**.
 This is only for testing the Docker image.